PRAMODNAIK-DEV/Node.js-Hands-on-Workshop/Day-1 Node.js Fundamentals & HTTP Module/Simple-CLI-Based-Tools.md

     - Returns an array of todo objects.

 2. **`todos.push({ task, done: false });`**
-    - Adds a new task to the list.
+    - Adds a **new task** to the list.
-    - The new task is represented as an object with:
+    - The new task is represented as an object with 2 Key's:
         - `task`: The description of the task passed as an argument.
         - `done`: A boolean flag set to `false` initially (meaning the task is not completed).